WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 This variable can be setup as eg a [GitLab CI/CD environment variable](https://gitlab.com/help/ci/variables/README).
 Please make sure you protect it !

+### TESTFW_TWOHARES
+If set, two separate WebHares are running.
+This enables some additional tests

 # Tips and tricks

 ## Multiple installs